 Whether or not a Carnosine relative deficiency exists that is independent of an L-Histidine deficiency has been observed when dietary carnosine is omitted (via a vegetarian diet) but not enough evidence exists to discuss the relevance of this deficiency state.

-Any deficiency state related to Carnosine and Beta-Alanine could also be called a general 'protein deficiency' associated with the essential amino acid L-Histitine, and can be abolished merely by consuming more protein.
-Beta-Alanine and Carnosine per se do not have a pseudo-vitamin status
+Any deficiency state related to carnosine and beta-alanine could also be called a general 'protein deficiency' associated with the essential amino acid L-histitine, and can be avoided by consuming more protein.
+Beta-alanine and carnosine per se do not have a pseudo-vitamin status

 Muscular Carnosine stores may be slightly depressed when on a vegetarian diet, as one study using omnivorous subjects divided either to an omnivorous diet (control) or a vegatarian diet noted that the control experienced a nonsignificant 11% increase in storages while the vegetarian group experienced a nonsignificant 9% decrease; the difference between the two groups reaching significance.
 The vegetarian group expressed less carnosine synthase mRNA which tends to be upregulated in response to both Carnosine and Beta-Alanine ingestion.
 A relative lack of Carnosine in the diet has also been hypothesized to underlie aging and age-related pathologies and a decrease of carnosine has also been observed during the aging process by up to 35% in mice, but this relative deficiency state is more hypothetical and preliminary than the aforementioned pseudo-vitamins.

 Beta-alanine or carnosine supplementation would probably be a good idea for vegetarians and vegans